 The Board is divided into three classes.
-Presently, the Board has eight members with two classes consisting of three Directors each and one class consisting of two Directors.
+Presently, the Board has eleven members with two classes consisting of four Directors each and one class consisting of three Directors.
 Each class serves a three-year term and we hold elections each year at the Annual Meeting to elect the Directors whose terms are expiring.

-In addition, the Board may elect a new Director to fill any vacant spot, including a vacancy caused by an increase in the size of the Board.
-However, the Board believes it is important for our stockholders to ratify any member of the Board who the Board appoints.
+In addition, the Board may elect a new Director to fill any vacant spot, including a vacancy caused by an increase in the size of the Board, such as the case with Drs.
+Hayden, Monia and Mr. Reikes.
+However, the Board believes it is important for our stockholders to ratify any member of the Board whom the Board appoints.
 As a result, whenever the Board appoints a new member, the Board will submit such new member's directorship for ratification at the next regularly scheduled Annual Meeting of Stockholders.